 Sensory Exploration at the Playground

-Miracle Recreation® is one of the oldest and most trusted leaders in the playground industry.
+Miracle® Recreation is one of the oldest and most trusted leaders in the playground industry.
 We earned this reputation because of our commitment to creating kid-friendly, inclusive equipment to thrill children of all abilities and ages.
-We proudly work with schools, community leaders, and various kid-friendly organizations to design the right playground for any space or budget.
-We’re especially proud of the inclusive play equipment we’ve designed, and have seen firsthand the impact of our playground equipment for children on the autism spectrum.
+We proudly work with schools, community leaders and various kid-friendly organizations to design the right playground for any space or budget.
+We’re incredibly proud of the inclusive play equipment we’ve designed and have seen firsthand the impact of our playground equipment on kids with sensory processing disorders.

-Ready to start designing your playground?
+Ready to start designing your sensory playground?
 Contact us to set up a complimentary design consultation today!